Best Coffee Shop Loyalty Programmes: Stamps vs Points

 How much does a coffee shop loyalty program cost?

-Digital loyalty programs cost $19-50/month depending on features.
+FaveCard has a Free plan ($0, no time limit) with digital stamp cards, Apple & Google Wallet, and unlimited customers.
+Pro starts at $19/month for full branding and customer data.
 Paper punch cards cost $50-200/year in printing but provide no customer data.
 Digital programs pay for themselves with just 2-3 extra visits per month.

 What rewards work best for coffee shops?